 Ocwen Financial Corporation is a party to a number of long-term agreements with Altisource S.à r.l., and certain other subsidiaries of Altisource, including a Services Agreement, under which Altisource provides various services, such as property valuation services, property preservation and inspection services and title services, among other things.
 This agreement expires August 31, 2025 and includes renewal provisions.
 Ocwen and Altisource have also entered into a Master Services Agreement pursuant to which Altisource currently provides title services to Ocwen's subsidiary PHH Mortgage Corporation doing business as Liberty Reverse Mortgage.
-Ocwen also has a General Referral Fee Agreement with Altisource pursuant to which Ocwen receives referral fees which are paid out of the commission that would otherwise be paid to Altisource as the selling broker in connection with certain real estate sales services provided by Altisource.
-In February 2019, Ocwen and Altisource S.à r.l (a subsidiary of Altisource) signed a Binding Term Sheet, which among other things, confirmed Altisource's cooperation with the deboarding of loans from Altisource's REALServicing servicing system to Black Knight MSP.
+Ocwen also has a General Referral Fee Agreement with Altisource pursuant to which Ocwen receives referral fees which are paid out of the commission that would otherwise be paid to Altisource as the selling broker in connection with certain real estate sales services provided by Altisource's cooperation with the deboarding of loans from Altisource's REALServicing servicing system to Black Knight MSP.
 The Binding Term Sheet also amends certain provisions in the Services Agreement.
-After certain conditions have been met and where Ocwen has the right to select the services provider, Ocwen agreed to use Altisource to provide the types of services that Altisource currently provides under the Services Agreement for at least 90% of services for all portfolios for which Ocwen is the servicer or subservicer, except that Altisource will be the provider for all such services for the portfolios: (i) acquired by Ocwen pursuant to loan servicing under agreements from Homeward Residential, Inc. (acquired in 2012) or assigned and assumed by Ocwen from Residential Capital, LLC, et al (assets acquired in 2013); and (ii) acquired from Ocwen, excluding certain portfolios in which PHH has an interest, by New Residential Investment Corp. or its a
+After certain conditions have been met and where Ocwen has the right to select the services provider, Ocwen agreed to use Altisource to provide the types of services that Altisource will be the provider for all such services for the portfolios: (i) acquired by Ocwen pursuant to loan servicing under agreements from Homeward Residential, Inc. (acquired in 2012) or assigned and assumed by Ocwen from Residential Capital, LLC, et al (assets acquired in 2013); and (ii) acquired from Ocwen, excluding certain portfolios in which PHH has an interest, by New Residential Investment Corp. or its affiliates prior to the date of the Binding Term Sheet.